 However, all of the disabled people on Paradevo, including me, are on there by choice.
 Also it does say on the paradevo website that they are not interested in people with learning disabilities because they may not be able to give consent.
 I must say that I personally have not encountered any negativity so far on Paradevo.
 The site is self-moderated so any inappropriate or offensive content is removed.
 So Paradevo seems to be a community of good devs, who in my experience do treat disabled people with respect.

-Personally, I’m open-minded about devs.
-I think it is refreshing to talk to girls who aren’t put off by my disability.
-I’ve had very little success on online dating websites, because in my cynical opinion most girls don’t want to date a disabled guy.
+Personally, I have an open mind about devs.
+Girls who aren’t put off by my disability.
+I’ve had zero success on online dating websites, because in my cynical opinion most girls don’t want to date a disabled guy.
 So devs in this respect are great because they don’t see the disability as a negative.
-The ones I’ve spoken to are very open-minded about all aspects of disability and happy to answer any questions I have.
-I don’t think devs should feel ashamed for feeling the way they do because everybody wants to be desired and disabled people are no different.
-If a CONSENSUAL sexual or casual relationship between a dev and a disabled person were to develop, and both parties know exactly what they’re doing, I don’t see a problem with that.
+The ones I’ve spoken to are very open-minded about all aspects of disability and happy to answer questions.
+I don’t think devs should feel ashamed for feeling the way they do.
+Everybody wants to be desired and disabled people are no different.
+If a CONSENSUAL sexual or casual relationship between a dev and a PWD were to develop, and both parties know exactly what they’re doing, I don’t see a problem with that.
 However, it is the bad devs who are more predatory in nature that we should be worried about.

 The only barrier is society’s perceptions and I think they need to change.
-There is a common misconception that disabled people can’t have sex or are not interested in it.
+There seems to be a general misconception that disabled people can’t have sex or are not interested in it.
 So if a person says they find disabled people sexy this could be perceived as shocking or weird by narrow minded people.
 But why shouldn’t disabled people be considered sexy?
 Just because we may not conform to the standard of beauty that society demands does not mean there is something wrong with people who fancy us.